ozanMSFT/pytorch-wiki/Running-and-writing-tests.md

 ## Using Github label to control CI behavior on PR

-_(last updated 2021-08-13)_
+_(last updated 2023-03-30)_

 PyTorch runs different sets of jobs on PR vs. on master commits.

 In order to control the behavior of CI jobs on PR.
-We support Github Labels to control what to test on CI on PRs:
-- `ci/master`: runs sets of CI jobs that normally only run on master
-- `ci/binaries`: runs sets of CI jobs that builds additional binaries (normally only run on nightly)
-- `ci/slow-gradcheck`: runs the [slow gradcheck build](https://github.com/pytorch/pytorch/pull/59020)

-If this list becomes out of date, the current definitions should be able to be found in [`.github/pytorch-circleci-labels.yml`](https://github.com/pytorch/pytorch/blob/72bc6dc8c31f977036195536292170ac9132751d/.github/pytorch-circleci-labels.yml).

-Note that `ci/master` and `ci/binaries` only work for jobs running in CircleCI.
-We're migrating CI jobs to GitHub Actions, the new proposal of how to dynamically trigger workflows in GitHub Actions can be tracked [here](https://github.com/pytorch/pytorch/issues/61888).
+The most commonly used labels are:
+- `ciflow/trunk`: automatically added when `@pytorchbot merge` is invoked.
+These tests are run on every commit in master.
+- `ciflow/periodic`: runs every 4 hours on master.
+Includes jobs that are either expensive or slow to run, such as mac x86-64 tests, slow gradcheck, and multigpu.
+- `ciflow/inductor`: runs inductor builds and tests.
+This label may be automatically added by our autolabeler if your PR touches certain files.
+These jobs are run on every commit in master.

+For a complete definition of every job that is triggered by these labels, as well as other labels that are not listed here, [search for `ciflow` in the `.github` folder](https://github.com/search?q=repo%3Apytorch%2Fpytorch+ciflow+path%3A.github%2F**%2F*.yml&type=code).

 # Common test utilities